IanESmith/static-website/Services/cdmp/notes.md

 - updated the Release 1 due dates in line with ABC plans
 - finalised the plan for accreditation of the platform and started the work
 - added team health finding to the [metrics](metrics.html)
 - following some scope change, a few epics have been added or increased/decreased in size.
-This is reflected in the metrics and burndown
+This is reflected in the metrics and burndown (which ive split out to [another page](metrics.html))
 - created the complete [roadmap for all the ABC and CDP releases](https://jira.digital.homeoffice.gov.uk/secure/Dashboard.jspa?selectPageId=13201) in Jira
 - met with Neeraj Dad and Gary OReilly to start planning onboarding HMPO